kxtools/kx-converter/README.md

   <img src="data/images/kxconverter_logo.png" alt="KX Converter Logo">
 </p>

+**From the creators of KX Tools, KX Map Converter is a high-performance command-line utility for converting legacy Guild Wars 2 KX-Maps `.txt` files to a clean, modern `.json` format.
+Explore all our projects at [kxtools.xyz](https://kxtools.xyz).**

 <p align="center">
   <a href="https://github.com/kxtools/kx-converter/releases"><img src="https://img.shields.io/github/v/release/kxtools/kx-converter?style=for-the-badge&logo=github" alt="Latest Release"></a>
   <a href="https://github.com/kxtools/kx-converter/blob/main/LICENSE"><img src="https://img.shields.io/github/license/kxtools/kx-converter?style=for-the-badge" alt="License"></a>
   <img src="https://img.shields.io/badge/C++-17-blue.svg?style=for-the-badge&logo=cplusplus" alt="C++17">
 </p>

-**A robust, command-line utility for converting legacy Guild Wars 2 KX-Maps `.txt` files to a clean, modern `.json` format.**

-This tool is designed for developers, data managers, and route creators who need to modernize old map data into a structured, easily parsable format for use in other applications or tools.
+This tool is designed for developers, data managers, and route creators who need to modernize old map data into a structured, easily parsable format for use in applications like **[KX Map Studio](https://github.com/kxtools/kx-map-studio)** or other custom tools.

 ---

 ## What is KX Map Converter?

-For years, KX-Maps were stored in an inconsistent `.txt` format with swapped Y/Z values.
+For years, Guild Wars 2 map routes were stored in an inconsistent `.txt` format, with swapped Y/Z coordinate values.

 **KX Map Converter** is a high-performance C++ utility that solves this problem.
 It reads legacy `.txt` files, intelligently parses each line to extract checkpoint data, and converts it into a clean, well-structured `.json` file.
 It's built to handle the messy, real-world data found in user-generated files.

 ---